DiceDB/docs/src/content/docs/commands/TOUCH.md

 - The `TOUCH` command is useful for cache management and eviction policies, especially in scenarios where you want to prevent certain keys from expiring by marking them as recently accessed.
 - The command does not modify the value of the key, only its last access time.

-## Conclusion

-The `TOUCH` command is a simple yet powerful tool for managing the lifecycle of keys in DiceDB.
-By understanding its parameters, return values, and behavior, you can effectively use it to optimize your DiceDB-based applications.